orisai/exceptions/docs/README.md

 }
 ```

-If you want add message, code or previous exception to error you can use [fluent interface](#fluent-interface).
+If you want to add message, code or previous exception to error you can use [fluent interface](#fluent-interface).

 ### Unchecked exception